wilsonchenws/Getting-and-Cleaning-Data-Course-Project/README.md

 2. To identify which features ( measurement of mean and standard deviation).
 After carefully reading features_info.txt, we can know that these mean-related measurements must contain string "std", and standard deviation measurement must contain char "std".
 Thus I  and use grep function to list out every feature contain either "mean" or "std".

+3. Combining rbind and cbind function, I merged training set and testing set and also added subject column.

-3. We are ready to complete a series of operation through power dplyr library and thanks to "%>%" operators.
+4. I performed  a series of operation through power dplyr library and thanks to "%>%" operators.
 First we use select function to extract columns in our interest.
-(Index comes from grep function.), use mutate function to add subject and activity column.
-Also recode function was used to use descriptive activity name to name the activities in data set.
+(Index comes from grep function.), use mutate function to add activity column whiched is recoded in  use descriptive activity name via recode_factor function in dlypr library.

-4. Complete same operation for test set.

-5. Use rbind to merge training set and test set.
+5. Use melt to create a long-formated dataframe then use dcast function to turn it back to wide-formated dataframe.
+In this case, I pass mean as the argument of fun_aggregate, so I simplified each observation with only mean.

 6. Output final dataset into a csv file use write.csv funciton.